Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Non-axisymmetric accretion flows

 Papaloizou-Pringle \citep{pap84} considered (\ref{EQN_Omq}) with non-Keplerian rotation index $q>3/2$.
 Applied to a torus, the associated surface gravity allows surface waves to be excited at the inner and outer surface.
 In the approximation of an incompressible fluid, a detailed analysis shows that the coupling between waves on these two opposite faces allows for angular momentum transport outwards on a dynamical time scale.
 In the singular limit of an infinitesimally slender torus considered in \citep{pap84}, these surface waves become unstable to all of $m\ge 1$ modes at the same critical rotation index $q_c=\sqrt{3}$.
+In what follows, we again highlight results for the idealized limit $\Omega_T \simeq \Omega_{ISCO}$, where $\Omega_T < \Omega_{ISCO}$ for an extended disk or thick torus.

-Here, we envision $q>3/2$ induced by feedback from the central rotating black hole.
+We envision $q>3/2$ induced by feedback from the central rotating black hole.
 Extending the Papaloizou-Pringle instability to tori of arbitrary width \citep{van02}, non-axisymmetric instabilities are found to set in consecutively, starting at $m=1$, as a function of the rotation index of a torus (Appendix B).
-When $q>q_{cm}(\delta)\ge \sqrt{3}$ exceeds a critical value, its azimuthal modes $m=1,2,\cdots$ become successively unstable (as a function of $q$), where \citep{van02}
+When $q>q_{cm}(\delta)\ge \sqrt{3}$, the azimuthal modes $m=1,2,\cdots$ become successively unstable (as a function of $q$, Fig. \ref{fig:p6a}), where \citep{van02}

 as a function of the ratio $\delta=b/R$ of minor-to-major radius of the torus.
 Here, $\sqrt{3}$ refers to the singular limit $\delta=0$ of infinitesimally slender tori in \citep{pap84}.
 The curves (\ref{EQN_APB4}) are analytic approximations to semi-analytical results shown in Fig. \ref{fig:p6a}.
-This instability has also been observed in recent numerical simulations \citep{kiu11}.
+Gravitational radiation from such non-axisymmetric wave instabilities in a torus of finite aspect ratio anticipated in \citep{van01b,van02,van03} is now also seen in more recent numerical simulations \citep{kiu11,tos19}.

 From heating alone, a minimum value of $q$ can be associated with the temperature $T=T_{10}10^{10}$ K \citep{van03}

 For a torus of minor-to-major radius $\delta = b/R$, the resulting thermal pressure enhances $q$ according to